 What is X2?

-X2 is the distance from the Golden Gate to the point where daily average salinity is 2 percent at 1 meter off the bottom of the waterbed.
+X2 is the distance from the Golden Gate to the point where daily average salinity is 2 parts per thousand at 1 meter off the bottom of the waterbed.

 *2017 Relaxed Targets